Boniface Nduka

-Boniface Nduka (ンドカ・ボニフェイス, Ndoka Bonifeisu) is a Japanese footballer who plays as a defender for club Yokohama FC.
+Boniface Nduka (ンドカ・ボニフェイス, Ndoka Bonifeisu) is a Japanese footballer who plays as a defender for J1 League club Vissel Kobe.

 Career

-Boniface joined first professional career to J2 club, Mito HollyHock in December 2017 after graduation at high school and university.
+Boniface started his career at J2 club Mito HollyHock in December 2017 after graduation at high school and university.

-On 26 December 2020, Nduka joined to J2 club, Tokyo Verdy after 3 years stint at Mito HollyHock.
+On 26 December 2020, Nduka joined Tokyo Verdy of the J2.

-On 6 December 2022, Nduka announcement officially transfer to J1 newly promoted club, Yokohama FC for upcoming 2023 season after 2 years at Tokyo Verdy.
+On 6 December 2022, Nduka officially transferred to newly promoted J1 club, Yokohama FC.

+On 4 January 2026, Nduka transferred to Vissel Kobe of the J1 on a permanent transfer.

 Personal life

 Nduka was born in Koshigaya, Saitama, Japan.
 His mother is a Japanese and his father comes from Nigeria.
-His younger brother, Charles Nduka, currently plays in J3 club, FC Gifu.
+His younger brother, Charles Nduka, currently plays for Melbourne Victory of the Australian A-League.